hugoalh/hugoalh/template/SECURITY.md

 #### Suggested Content List

-Please provide as much as you can to help security vulnerability report supervisors for better understand the nature, scope of the possible issues, and triage your report more quickly.
+Please provide as much as you can to help the security vulnerability report supervisors for better understand the nature, scope of the possible issues, and triage your report more quickly.

 - Your account's platform (e.g.: GitHub, GitLab, ...).
 - Your account's username (e.g.: `@octocat`).